• Skip to primary navigation

 • Unfortunately, unlike red currants, black currants are very difficult to buy at the farmer's market or in the supermarket.

-• So, if you manage to get your hands on some, try the cassis recipe, I think you would not be sorry.
+• So, if you manage to get your hands on some, try the cassis recipe; I think you will not be sorry.

 Spirit: